 [ is the same as the

-test command (which is
+test command (both of

-also builtin), except that it requires a closing
+which are builtin), except that it requires a closing

 ].
 Using the following